-The thoracic cancer program at OSUCCC – James includes medical, surgical and plastic surgery, with radiation oncologists, pathologists, pulmonologists, researchers and other experts focused on prevention, early diagnosis and improved long term outcomes for patients with thoracic cancers.
+The Thoracic Oncology Center at OSUCCC – James includes medical, surgical, radiation oncologists, pathologists, pulmonologists, researchers and other experts focused on prevention, early diagnosis, treatment, and improved long term followup for patients with thoracic cancers.

-The Thoracic Cancer Clinical Research Program also benefits from National Cancer Institute (NCI) funding to the OSUCCC – James, which supports the cost of conducting phase I and phase II clinical trials and facilitates the movement of promising phase II studies into phase III national trials.
+The Thoracic Oncology Research Program benefits from National Cancer Institute (NCI) funding to discover the next generation of therapies and conduct early phase I and phase II clinical trials of promising new treatments, as well as leadership in national clinical trials groups to facilitate the movement of promising agents to phase II and phase III national trials.

 - Photodynamic therapy

 - The OSUCCC – James Lung Cancer Screening Clinic

 - The Ohio State University Center of Excellence in Regulatory Tobacco Science

 - Ohio State’s Center for Clinical and Translational Science ???

 OSU-13230: A Phase II Study of MPDL3280A (An Engineered Anti-PDL1 Antibody) in Patients with PD-L1 Positive Locally Advanced or Metastatic Non-Small Cell Lung Cancer